SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 said cartridge and it will find the updated saves (with a `.sav` file extension, other extensions are not recognized).

-NEVER insert or remove cartridges while your SNT is powered on.
+NEVER insert or remove cartridges while your Super Nt is powered on.
 Doing so may risk damaging the console and/or losing saves.
 It is good practice to backup saves before updating firmware.

 When a game is exited to the menu, it will prompt you to save.
 Return to the file menu and save your progress before powering down.